A resume without a cover letter is like Lennon without McCartney.

 Cover Letter Example

 Got more queries around writing your Cover Letter?
 Need personalized help from our Resume & Cover Letter Experts?
-Give us a shout out in the comments and we'll get back to you within 24 hours!
+Drop in a line at email@example.com and we'll get back to you within 24 hours!